Medically reviewed by Kristin Hall, FNP

 It can also help you rule out more serious conditions that could warrant a conversation with your healthcare provider.

 Friction is the force that occurs when two surfaces rub against each other.

 A more common form of friction burn can happen in motorcycle or road accidents, and your skin slides across the pavement, creating “road rash” or a heat burn and abrasion from the friction.

 While a friction burn on your penis didn’t likely happen in a motorcycle accident (and thankfully likely isn’t as severe of a burn), the premise is similar.

 There’s good news.
-As your Googling “how to fix a sore penis,” your penis is already healing.
+As you're Googling “how to fix a sore penis,” your penis is already healing.
 Friction burn on your penis isn’t like normal burn injuries.
 It won’t last but a few days, and there’s no specific treatment involved.

 Unless the burn is very severe, you don’t need to seek medical attention.
 Just give it time.
-And don’t dive right back in to bed with your partner until you’re feeling completely better.
+And don’t dive right back into bed with your partner until you’re feeling completely better.

 Briefs may be most comfortable because there is less of a chance for additional friction.

 However, if loose-fitting underwear feel more comfortable, by all means, wear them.

 First aid can involve keeping the area clean and dry to prevent an infection.